BrendaPorjo1/UrbanGrossery-API-Automation/README.md

 # Sprint 7 Project HM07-QA-US

 This project contains an automated tests for validate the behavior of the Urban Grocers API.
 The tests cover HTTP methods: GET, POST, PUT, and DELETE, and are intended to identify common issues as incorrect status codes or unexpected response formats.
+This project includes automated tests for the `/kits` and `/orders` endpoints, based on the Urban Grocers API documentation.
+Each test validates the expected behavior of the corresponding resource.

 ## Technologies and Techniques Used